BECOMING A MAN

 About the Program

 Youth Guidance’s Becoming A Man® program (BAM®) is a school-based group counseling program that guides young men in 7-12th grades to learn, internalize and practice social cognitive skills, make responsible decisions for their future and become positive members of their school and community.
 BAM integrates clinical theory and practice, men’s rites of passage work, and a dynamic approach to youth engagement.

 Each session is built around a lesson plan designed to develop a specific skill through stories, role-playing and group exercises.
 BAM students learn and practice impulse control, emotional self-regulation, recognition of social cues and interpreting intentions of others, raising aspirations for the future and developing a sense of personal responsibility and integrity.
 Students who participate in BAM are more likely to stay in school, develop healthy relationships, and stay out of the juvenile justice system.

-Today, BAM serves more than young men in 145 schools across King County, WA; Los Angeles County, CA; Boston, MA; Kansas City, MO; Dallas, TX; and Chicago, IL.
+Today, BAM serves more than young men in over 200 schools across Los Angeles County, CA; Boston, MA; Kansas City, MO; Dallas, TX; Washington, DC; London, England; and Chicago, IL.
 In 2013, former President Obama sat in a BAM group session.